inferno-collection/Ladders/README.md

 > Unsupported as of 03/21/2021 - Downloads still available, but no support will be provided for any issues found.

+# This resource has been replaced by [Inferno Ladders Reborn](https://github.com/inferno-collection/Ladders-Reborn)

 ***

 ![channels4_banner|690x114](https://i.ibb.co/CHMD8y6/channels4-banner.jpg)